-Parameter Description 'no'.
+Parameter Description EMS: Is CISCO Sce Mode [IsCiscoSCEMode] Determines whether a Cisco gateway exists at the remote side. • [0] = (Default) No Cisco gateway exists at the remote side. • [1] = A Cisco gateway exists at the remote side.
+When a Cisco gateway exists at the remote side, the device must set the value of the 'annexb' parameter of the fmtp attribute in the SDP to 'no'.
 This logic is used if the parameter EnableSilenceCompression is set to 2 (enable without adaptation).
 In this case, Silence Suppression is used on the channel but not declared in the SDP.
 Note: The IsCiscoSCEMode parameter is applicable only when the selected coder is G.729.
-Web: User-Agent Information [UserAgentDisplayInfo] Defines the string that is used in the SIP User-Agent and Server response headers.
-When configured, the string <useragentdisplayinfo value="">/software version' is used, for example:</useragentdisplayinfo> User-Agent: myproduct/v.6.40.010.006 If not configured, the default string, <audiocodes product-name="">/software version' is used, for example:</audiocodes> User-Agent: Audiocodes-Sip-Gateway-Mediant Software E-SBC/v.6.40.010.006 The maximum string length is 50 characters.
+Web: User-Agent Information EMS: User Agent Display Defines the string that is used in the SIP User-Agent and Server response headers.
+When configured, the string <useragentdisplayinfo value="">/software version' is used, for example:</useragentdisplayinfo> Info User-Agent: myproduct/v.6.40.010.006 [UserAgentDisplayInfo] If not configured, the default string, <audiocodes product-name="">/software version' is used, for example:</audiocodes> User-Agent: Audiocodes-Sip-Gateway-Mediant 2600 E-SBC/v.6.40.010.006 The maximum string length is 50 characters.
 Note: The software version number and preceding forward slash (/) cannot be modified.
 Therefore, it is recommended not to include a forward slash in the parameter's value (to avoid two forward slashes in the SIP header, which may cause problems).
-Web: SDP Session Owner [SIPSDPSessionOwner] Defines the value of the Owner line ('o' field) in outgoing SDP messages.
-The valid range is a string of up to 39 characters.
+Web/EMS: SDP Session Owner Defines the value of the Owner line ('o' field) in outgoing SDP messages.
+[SIPSDPSessionOwner] The valid range is a string of up to 39 characters.
 The default is 'AudiocodesGW'.
 For example: o=AudiocodesGW 1145023829 1145023705 IN IP4 10.33.4.126 [EnableSDPVersionNego tiation] Enables the device to ignore new SDP re-offers (from the media negotiation perspective) in certain scenarios (such as session expires).
 According to RFC 3264, once an SDP session is established, a new SDP offer is considered a new offer only when the SDP origin value is incremented.
 In scenarios such as session expires, SDP negotiation is irrelevant and thus, the origin field is not changed.
 Even though some SIP devices don't follow this behavior and don't increment the origin value even in scenarios where they want to renegotiate, the device can assume that the remote party operates according to RFC 3264, and in cases where the origin field is not incremented, the device does not re-negotiate SDP capabilities.
 [0] Disable = (Default) The device negotiates any new SDP re-offer, regardless of the origin field.
 [1] Enable = The device negotiates only an SDP re-offer with an incremented origin field.
-Web: Subject [SIPSubject] Defines the Subject header value in outgoing INVITE messages.
+Web/EMS: Subject [SIPSubject] Defines the Subject header value in outgoing INVITE messages.
 If not specified, the Subject header isn't included (default).
 The maximum length is up to 50 characters.